MauroQuaglia/cartesius/README.md

         $ gem 'conics'

-Update your gemset with bundle.
+Now you can update your gemset with bundle.

 ## Coverage
 Test coverage at 100%.